derekdstratton/C-2-MIPS/README.md

 - To run the Scanner/Parser, type `./ScannerParser [options] file_path`
 - To run the Symbol Table driver, type `./SymbolTableDriver`
+- To run the Symbol Table Test driver, type `./SymbolTableTest`

 ### Wiki: